ntsd/sdp-compact/README.md

 ## Features

-- shorten WebRTC SDP
+- Shorten WebRTC SDP.
-- options to fixed parameters for both offer and answer side
+- Options to fixed parameters for both offer and answer side.
+- Compress with zlib deflate then base64.

 ## Installation